boschresearch/blech-doc/website/content/en/blog/articles/core-idea/index.md

 {{% /alert %}}

-## A higher abstraction level - the pseudo-blocking style
+## Lifting the abstraction level - the pseudo-blocking style

 Looking back to above implementation schemes the following becomes apparent:
 * The blocking style, on the one hand, typically leads to good software quality but is generally not applicable in the embedded domain.